 Invest in your team’s wellbeing

 It’s not as if engagement is your issue only up to the moment the clock strikes five and your employees sign out of their project management accounts and go back to their families.
 If they have trouble sleeping due to all the stress, if they haven’t still adapted to remote work because they have toddlers, or if they forget to hydrate – engagement will suffer.
+You can sign up your team on fitness management software and you will see the difference in their health and productivity.

 Take your time to encourage your teams to invest in their wellbeing and happiness outside the office.
 Check in every once in a while, see what they are up to and if they have a hobby or a workout system they enjoy.
 Their overall quality of life greatly impacts their ability to be focused and engaged at work, and it’s up to you to encourage work-life balance and help them set boundaries when they work remotely.